hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 specify how many you have, Snakemake will assume that the resources in question are unlimited.

-> ## What happens if Snakemake does not have enough resources
+> ## What happens if Snakemake does not have enough resources?
 >
 > Modify your Snakefile and the snakemake arguments to test what
 > happens when you have less resources available than the number